erlangsters/term-validator/README.md

 ```

 Consult the documentation to know how to use the built-in validators or write
 your own ones.
-You may also want to check the regression suites in the *test*
+You may also want to check the regression suites in the *test/*
 folder for more examples.

 > If you need to validate settings/config files or JSON data, check
 > out the [Settings Validator](https://github.com/erlangsters/settings-validator)
 > and [JSON Validator](https://github.com/erlangsters/json-validator) projects.

-Written by Jonathan De Wachter (dewachter.jonathan@gmail.com) and released
+Written by the Erlangsters [community](https://about.erlangsters.org/) and
-under the MIT license.
+released under the MIT [license](https://opensource.org/license/mit).

 ## Getting started